GDSimpson3/GDSimpson3/README.md

 #Meine Profile
 - 👋 Hi, I’m @GDSimpson3
 - 👀 I’m interested in react, next, ts, html, css, javascript, node, graphql, SQL and mongo DB.
-- 🌱 I’m currently learning what i am interested in, no, actualy i am learning mern stack and other full stack aplications.
+- 🌱 I’m currently learning what i am interested in.
-- 📫 I am slowly seeking to lean more devops apprehension,
+- 📫 I don't know what to put here to be frank, i am a dude?.

 <!---
 GDSimpson3/GDSimpson3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.